andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

 ![](.\xxx-images\flights-timetable.png)

-Here you can find the arrival timetable, whose items will be automatically updated when the state of a flight changes.
-In our application, the change of flight states is simulated by a scheduled event, but this does not affect the validity of the implementation.
+Here, we can find the arrival timetable, whose items will be automatically updated when the state of a flight changes.
+In our application, we are going to simulate the flight state changes using scheduled events; however, this does not affect the realism and scope of our implementation.

 So, let's start coding and discover how Server-Sent Events work.